Shuffle/Shuffle-docs/handbook/marketing/video_release.md

 ## Creation
 - Figure out [what to make](https://github.com/infopercept/projects)
-- Figure out the way to make it
+- Figure out the way to make and record it
+- Build an example workflow, including with comments

 ## Editing
 - Write a script